 My literary-trivia book is described and can be purchased here: Fascinating Facts About Famous Fiction Authors and the Greatest Novels of All Time.

 In addition to this weekly blog, I write the award-winning “Montclairvoyant” topical-humor column for Baristanet.com.
-The latest weekly piece, a dystopian fantasy about greedy developers paving over and building in parks, is here.
+The latest piece — about topics such as another broken developer promise — is here.